CSTS: Study

+On commencement of the study, the name of the proposed vehicle was changed from Advanced Crew Transportation System to Crew Space Transportation System (CSTS).

+The study phase of ACTS/CSTS was completed and submitted to a conference in November 2008 of ESA member states.
+As no further funding was allocated at the conference, the project was shut down.

-Overall Design
+Overall design

-After the initial study phase was completed in May 2008, FKA and ESA announced that the overall design chosen was a conical crewed capsule with an ATV-derived service module.
+After the initial study phase was completed in May 2008, the FKA and the ESA announced that the overall design chosen was a conical crewed capsule with an ATV-derived service module.
 The CSTS spacecraft should have had a total mass of 18,000 kg.
 However, the capsule and service module combined mass may have been less.

-The ACTS follows the format of the Russian Soyuz craft by having a separate descent/ascent module and a detachable orbital module.
-The descent module somewhat resembles the American Apollo spacecraft command module while the orbital module resembles a man-rated version of the ATV.
+The CSTS followed the format of the Russian Soyuz craft by having a separate descent/ascent module and a detachable orbital module.
+The proposed descent module somewhat resembled the American Apollo spacecraft command module while the orbital module resembled a man-rated version of the ATV.

 Possibilities of missions beyond LEO

-Manuel Valls, head of Policy and Plans Department in ESA's Directorate of Human Spaceflight, Microgravity, and Exploration Program noted on the question of available launch vehicles for the CSTS spacecraft that "although nothing at this stage is definitive, [...] both the Russians and we think that it is only prudent, and most efficient and effective, to go with 2 stages and not one.
-The 1-stage has been done already with Saturn V and Apollo.
+Manuel Valls, head of Policy and Plans Department in the ESA's Directorate of Human Spaceflight, Microgravity, and Exploration Program noted in June 2006 on the question of available launch vehicles for the CSTS spacecraft that "although nothing at this stage is definitive, [...] both the Russians and we think that it is only prudent, and most efficient and effective, to go with two stages and not one.
+The one-stage has been done already with Saturn V and Apollo.
 To do that now would entail the development of quite a new launcher and that will take time and money like hell, if I may say.
 Going with two stages is far more effective [...] because we could use – and this is our intention – existing launch vehicles or launch vehicles with minimal development."
-This means that CSTS would have had a tight mass budget, as only launchers with a maximum payload capacity in the class of Ariane 5, Proton or Angara will be available for a launch.
-With two launches and low Earth Orbit (LEO) docking that means that CSTS together with an Earth Departure Stage will not be able to weigh more than about 45 to 50 tonnes in LEO (note however that this is just for the lunar spacecraft, a lunar lander is not integrated in this calculation).
+This means that CSTS would have had a tight mass budget, as only launchers with a maximum payload capacity in the class of Ariane 5, Proton or Angara would be available for a launch.
+With two launches and low Earth Orbit (LEO) docking this meant that CSTS together with an Earth Departure Stage would not be able to weigh more than about 45 to 50 tonnes in LEO (note however that this is just for the lunar spacecraft, a lunar lander is not integrated in this calculation).

-An ESA presentation from June 13, 2006 presents a lunar orbital mission of the CSTS spacecraft with 3 launches, of which two are propulsion modules to propel the spacecraft to a trans-lunar trajectory.
-Such a scenario, while more complicated than the 2-stage approach mentioned by Manuel Valls, gives more leeway in terms of the CSTS' mass budget.
+An ESA presentation from 13 June 2006 described a lunar orbital mission of the CSTS spacecraft with three launches, of which two were propulsion modules to propel the spacecraft to a trans-lunar trajectory.
+Such a scenario, while more complicated than the two-stage approach mentioned by Manuel Valls, would have given more leeway in terms of the CSTS' mass budget.

 EADS Astrium Space Transportation concepts for adapting the Ariane 5 ECB for lunar exploration could increase Ariane 5 LEO performance to 27 tonnes.
-These performance adaptions would entail the use of a composite solid rocket casing, and upgrades to the Vulcain Mk III and Vinci (ECSB) engines.
+These performance adaptions would have entailed the use of a composite solid rocket casing, and upgrades to the Vulcain Mk III and Vinci (ECSB) engines.